johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/Software-Reengineering.md

 ===============

 **Milestones**
-All Deliverables will be submitted on Canvas
+All Deliverables will be **submitted on Canvas**
-* Monday 12-Oct-2025 - 11h59 pm - Project Definition & Group Assembly & Precondition Report: Confirm your project and group members on Canvas.
+* Monday 10-Oct-2025 - 11h59 pm - Project Definition & Group Assembly & Precondition Report: Confirm your project and group members on Canvas.
 Include a precondition report, details of this report to follow on the [project page]().
-* Wednesday 26-Oct-2025 - 11h59 pm - Intermediate Report - Tool Usage: Send the Intermediate Report (in PDF format).
+* Wednesday 22-Oct-2025 - 11h59 pm - Intermediate Report - Tool Usage: Send the Intermediate Report (in PDF format).
-* Wednesday 16-Nov-2025 Concluding Session & Feedback Session
+* Monday 27-Nov-2025 Feedback for the Report on usage of tools
+* Wednesday 05-Nov-2025 Submission of the Intermediate Report
+* Monday 17-Nov-2025 Feedback for the Intermediate Report
-* Wednesday 30-Nov-2025 11h59pm (**Date to be confirmed**; one week before the oral exam) - Final Report: Send the Report (in PDF format).
+* Wednesday 03-Dec-2025 11h59pm (**Date to be confirmed**; one week before the oral exam) - Final Report: Send the Report (in PDF format).
 * The oral exams (**Tobe confirmed**)

 Group Work